ThongVoHien/TopologyAnalysis/README.md

 For an RGB image, the function value will be the average of the 3 values.
 Examples are provided in the `data_files` directory.

+There are some other files for generating images that you can experiment with.
+These generate the function values of a pixel in a specialized manner (as compared to random).
+They generate images that present worst case images for our algorithms and will naturally take longer to analyze.
+You can compile and run them the same way as `generate_image.cpp`.

 ### Computing bigrades

 Once you have a supported data file, you can compute the bigrades by: